Hormones and movement

 You might wonder: Should I exercise on the first day of my period?
 Can movement affect flow or regularity?
 Can it help ease cramps?

 For some, aligning exercise, or intensity of exercise, with each phase offers a more intuitive way to move.
-This tailored approach, often referred to as 'Cycle Syncing' can help support your hormonal changes and make the most of each stage of the menstrual cycle.
+This tailored approach, often referred to as 'cycle syncing', can help support your hormonal changes and make the most of each stage of the menstrual cycle.

 The first 14 - 21 days of the cycle.
 As oestrogen rises, as does energy, motivation, and resilience.
 So, what to do in your follicular phase is to slowly increase your movement to higher‑intensity training as this tends to be well tolerated, think strength work, and intervals.